proficy/documentation/README.md

 **Buy Trigger:** Choose the amount of BNB the whale has to buy for in order to trigger the bot to buy.
 You can set this individually for every whale you track.
 **Sell Amount:** Choose the percentage of your token holdings you want to sell on every sell tx the selected whale makes.
 You can set this individually for every whale you track.
 **Sell Trigger:** Choose the percentage of token holdings the whale has to sell in order to trigger the bot to sell.
 You can set this individually for every whale you track.
+**Special MethodID:** This will allow you to track bots/whales that use custom smart contracts to buy/snipe on tokens.
+Simply put the methodID the tracked wallet uses to buy tokens in here.
+Example Input: 0x225c1d65 (MethodIDs of Proficy bots are excluded!)
+**Active Checkbox:** If checked, the bot will track the selected whale.
+**Sound on Checkbox:** If checked, the bot will notify you when it has frontrun a whale.
+**Allow unverified:** If this is not checked, the bot will check BEFORE frontrunning if a contract is verified and only buy if so.
+The bot, our nodes and our methods themselves are more than fast enough to consistently frontrun tx although we check if a contract is verified inbetween.
+Nevertheless, BSCscan is affected by network lags, node syncing issues, maintenance etc., which results in poor response performance.
+If this is the case, this will lead to buying after the whale if you choose to only allow verified contracts under such conditions.

 ## ANTI-SNIPE